AdamNebrat123/flight-simulator/README.md

 **Note: install instructions are at the bottom of the readme**

 ---
+# 🛩️ Drone Battle Arena

+**A multiplayer drone battle game.**
+Fly, fight, and survive against other drones in a fast-paced 3D arena.

+### 🎮 Gameplay
+- Control a drone and shoot other players.
+- Leave the arena → you’re destroyed.
+- Get killed → you respawn at a random spot.
+- Includes:
+  -  Kill indicator
+  -  Kill feed
+  -  Minimap (you = green, enemies = red)

+Example visualization:

+---

+---
 ## Scenarios

 The platform allows you to design custom aircraft trajectories directly on the 3D globe.